-After an extended period of relatively stable prices, prices have increased across the economy spurring concerns about a period of inflation.
+Historically, massive government spending aimed at spurring the economy has been followed by increased inflation.
 The effects of inflation could cause the severity of claims from catastrophes or other events to rise in the future.
 The Company's reserves for claims and claim adjustment expenses include assumptions about future payments for settlement of claims and claims handling expenses, such as repair costs, medical expenses and litigation costs.
-While we are currently experiencing a high inflationary environment, to the extent that actual inflation increases significantly more than our current assumptions, the Company may be required to increase its loss reserves with a corresponding reduction in its net income in the period in which the deficiency is identified.
+To the extent that actual inflation increases significantly more than such assumptions, the Company may be required to increase its loss reserves with a corresponding reduction in its net income in the period in which the deficiency is identified.